 - conform with the planning documents (such as the Provincial Policy Statement and official plans).

-Disputed applications are those that don’t satisfy 1 or more of the the above criteria.
-Decisions on disputed applications are made by Huron County’s Committee of the Whole Day 1 Committee.
+Disputed applications are those that don’t satisfy all of the above requirements.
+Decisions on disputed applications are made by Huron County Council.

 There is an application form and fee required with this process.